tadvi/vichart/README.md

-# ViChart: A Go library toolkit for SVG charts
+# ViChart: A Go library for SVG charts

-vichart (a.k.a Vivid Chart) is simple chart and plot toolkit designed as wrap around SVGo library.
+vichart (a.k.a Vivid Chart) is simple chart toolkit designed as wrap around SVGo library.
-Each chart is more or less independent of other charts and might be used as stand alone piece.
+Each chart is more or less independent of other charts and might be used as stand-alone piece.

 The toolkit generates SVG as defined by the Scalable Vector Graphics 1.1 Specification.
 It requires SVGo library to produce charts.
 Get it here